ampersanditbandit/Voidsong-Minecraft-Mod/README.md

 # HOW TO DOWNLOAD
 ### For Curseforge
 Make a new profile, then click on the 3 dots next to play.
 Select "Open Folder," then put the .jar file into the "mods" folder.
+### For Modrinth
+Download off Modrinth app (this is the easy method

 ### CHANGELOG V0.1.3
 ## Back Again